butfirstchai.com

 Home » Recipes » Indian Savoury Snacks

-Evening chai time begs for snacks like this spicy murmura or deep fried pakoras.
-I love how even a mildly spiced snacks compliments a hot cup of chai ten folds.
+Evening chai time begs for snacks like this or deep-fried pakoras.
+I love how even a mildly spiced snack complements a hot cup of chai tenfold.
 You should try making my chai recipe to serve with this puffed rice snack.

 Jump to: